 John Lupton would immediately follow the film's release, on September 25, 1956, portraying "Tom Jeffords" with Michael Ansara as "Cochise" in the 72 episode television series "Broken Arrow".
 The TV show was based upon the 1950 motion picture starring James Stewart and Jeff Chandler in those roles.

-Lupton is seen as Pittenger on the right in the following still.
+Lupton is seen as Pittenger, wearing glasses, on the right of Fess Parker and Don Megowan.

 The real William Pittenger.

 Claude Jarman Jr. portrayed the first Medal of Honor winner Jacob Parrott.
 Prior to this film at the age of 12 Claude had been known for the 1946 movie "The Yearling".
 It was based upon a popular novel about a boy adopting a young deer.
 The film starred Gregory Peck and Jane Wyman.
 Jarman, Jr. had also portrayed the son of John Wayne and Maureen O'Hara in John Ford's classic "Rio Grande".